josette-seitz/DancingQueens/README.md

 # DancingQueens
-Exploring different ways to code GameObject paths in C#.

 1. MovePositionScript <br>
 Add Rigidbody component to GameObject.
 Call Rigidbody.MovePosition to move object to the next position of the path.